vramana/blog/_posts/2015-12-26-codemod-tutorial-2.md

 **A quick tip**: Always read the source of codemod from the bottom to top, it usually makes more sense that way.
 This way you don't have to read through plethora of implementation details to understand the gist of it.

+**Note:** Arity is defined as the number of arguments of that given function accepts.

 Let's try to understand the code we have here.
 In the return value of the codemod function, first we convert the file into an AST and find all the `ObjectExpression` nodes and then apply the `changeArity` function on each of them finally convert it back to JavaScript code.
 This part is pretty much the same thing we have been doing in out previous examples.

 In the `changeArity` function, we are checking if the `ObjectExpression` node we have contains the keys `name` and `initialize` using the `hasKey` function.
 If it has both of them, then we look at the type of value of `initialize` key.
-If it's either a `FunctionExpression` or `ArrowFunctionExpression`, we then apply the `transformArity` function which will check if the `FunctionExpression` has two arguments and if `container` has been used or not in the function body.
+If it's either a `FunctionExpression`, we then apply the `transformArity` function which will check if the `FunctionExpression` has two arguments and if `container` has been used or not in the function body.

 Here, I hit my first road block trying to write the `transformArity` function.
 I didn't know how to count all instances of `container`.
 After reading a bit of examples, I realized you can call `j` with a node and it will return a `Collection` of that node then we can perform `find`, `filter` etc., on it. `Collection` has a `size` method which will return the no. of paths it has.
 With this information we are back on track.
 So, we need to create a `Collection` from the function body and find all `Identifier`'s with name `container` and check if that `Collection`'s size is 0.

 Now we will look at how to handle the other case where type of value of `initialize` key is an `Identifier`.
 First we need look up the name of the `Identifier` and then find the `FunctionDeclaration` node then apply `transformArity` function on that node.
+That's it we are done because we already handled logic to transform the arity of the function and all we needed to do was to find where our function is.

 So, the question is how do I go to this `FunctionDeclaration` node.
 The best way I could think of is to go the root of your AST and search from there.
 So, you have to go to parent node check if it has a parent node or not.
 If not then it is the root of AST otherwise go it's parent and check again.
 Although the idea seemed okay, I wanted to find an easier way to get to the root.
 After some struggle, I found the solution in one of the transforms in [react-codemod][react-codemod] repo.
 I will now present a very simplified version of it.